workflows-sh/do-k8s-cdktf/Command.md

   }
 ]
 ```
-The same aproach is used for MySQL and Postgres
+The same approach is used for MySQL and Postgres
 ```
 [
   {